FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Historical Embedding Cache

 \section{Historical Embedding Cache}

-The historical embedding cache design is informed by the following two questions: (1) \textit{What are suitable cache policies for checking in and out node embeddings?} and (2) \textit{What is the best way to implement the historical emebedding cache on GPU efficiently?} We address each in turn below.
+The historical embedding cache design is informed by the following: (1) \textit{What is a suitable cache policy for selecting \textbf{stable} node embeddings that favor high accuracy?} and (2) \textit{On top of this, how can we simultaneously take advantage of both embeddings and raw features to optimize system performance?} We address each in turn below.